RoganDawes/P4wnP1/README.md

 2. Among other options, a WPAD entry is placed and static routes for the whole IPv4 address space are deployed to the target.
 3. P4wnP1 redirects traffic dedicated to remote hosts to itself using different techniques.
 4. Requests for various protocols originating from the target, are fetched by "Responder.py", which forces authentication and tries to steal the hashes used for authentication.
-5. If a hash gets grabbed, P4wnP1 LED is blinking three times in sequence, to signal that you could unplug and walk away with the hashes for offline cracking. **Or...**
+5. If a hash is grabbed, P4wnP1 LED blinks three times in sequence, to signal that you can unplug and walk away with the hashes for offline cracking. **Or...**
 6. ... you leave P4wnP1 plugged and the hashes are handed over to John the Ripper, which tries to bruteforce the captured hash.
-7. If the ´password of the user who locked the box is weakly choosen, chances are high that John the Ripper is able to crack it, which leads to...
+7. If the ´password of the user who locked the box is weakly chosen, chances are high that John the Ripper will be able to crack it, which leads to...
 8. ... **P4wnP1** ultimately enters the password, in order to unlock the box and you're able to access the box (the cracked password is stored in `collected` folder, along with the hashes).

-The payload `Win10_LockPicker.txt` has to be choosen in `setup.cfg` to carry out the attack. **It is important to modify the payloads "lang" parameter to your target's language**.
+The payload `Win10_LockPicker.txt` has to be chosen in `setup.cfg` to carry out the attack. **It is important to modify the payloads "lang" parameter to your target's language**.
 If you attach a HDMI monitor to P4wnP1, you could watch the status output of the attack (including captured hash and plain creds, if you made it this far).

 ## Payload: Stealing Browser credentials (hakin9_tutorial)

 This payload runs a PowerShell script, typed out via P4wnP1's built-in keyboard, in order to dump stored credentials of Microsoft Edge or Internet Explorer.
 Fetched credentials are stored to P4wnP1's flashdrive (USB Mass Storage).
 As the name implies, this payload is the result of an hakin9 article on payload development for P4wnP1, which is yet unpublished.
 For this reason, the payload has RNDIS enabled, although not needed to carry out the attack.
-It's main purpose is to show how to store the result from a keyboard based attack, to P4wnP1's flashdrive, although the driver letter is only known at runtime of the payload.
+Its main purpose is to show how to store the result from a keyboard based attack, to P4wnP1's flashdrive, although the drive letter is only known at runtime of the payload.

 ### Video demo